woutergins/satlas/_sources/tutorials/spectrumcreation.txt

 average number of counts) is calculated by calling any :class:`.BaseModel` object with the frequency.
 There are some caveats:

-1. For a :class:`.CombinedModel`, a float cannot be given.
+1. For a :class:`.LinkedModel`, a float cannot be given.
 The method expects a list of floats, or list of arrays, with a length equal to the number of spectra that have been combined.
 The output, in contrast to the other objects, is again a list of floats or arrays.
-2. When evaluating a :class:`.MultiModel`, the response is the **total** response.
-If the seperate response of each basemodel is required, the convenience method :meth:`.MultiModel.seperate_response` takes a list of floats or arrays and outputs the response of each basemodel.
+2. When evaluating a :class:`.SumModel`, the response is the **total** response.
+If the seperate response of each basemodel is required, the convenience method :meth:`.SumModel.seperate_response` takes a list of floats or arrays and outputs the response of each basemodel.
 Note the keyword *background* in this method, which changes the output significantly.